Ground State Wave Function Overlap in Superconductors and Superfluids

 \section{Abstract}

-In order to elucidate the role of spontaneous symmetry breaking in condensed matter systems, we explicitly construct the ground state wave function for a nonrelativistic theory of a two-fluid system of bosons.
-This can model either superconductivity or superfluidity, depending on whether we assign a charge to the particles or not.
-Since each nonrelativistic field $\Psi_\s$ ($\s=1,2$) carries a phase $\theta_\s$ and the Lagrangian is formally invariant under shifts $\theta_\s\to\theta_\s+\alpha_\s$ for independent $\alpha_\s$, one can investigate whether these symmetries are spontaneously broken by the ground state condensate of particles.
-We explicitly compute the wave function overlap between a pair of ground states $\langle \g|\g'\rangle$ that differ by these phase shifts.
-We show that the ground state spontaneously breaks most pairs of shifts, including $\theta_\s\to\theta_\s+m_\s\,\epsilon$, where $m_\s$ is the mass of each species.
-This is associated with a single Goldstone boson (phonon) and is associated with the conservation of mass.
-However, we show that the ground state is unchanged under the transformation $\theta_\s\to \theta_\s+q_\s\,\epsilon$, where $q_\s$ is the charge of each species, and hence there is no spontaneous symmetry breaking of the $U(1)_{em}$ associated with electromagnetism in the bulk of the material.
-Hence the bulk ground state wave function overlap correctly predicts the Goldstone mode structure.
+In order to elucidate the quantum ground state structure of non-relativistic condensates, we explicitly construct the ground state wave function for multiple species of bosons, describing either superconductivity or superfluidity.
+Since each field $\Psi_j$ carries a phase $\theta_j$ and the Lagrangian is invariant under rotations $\theta_j\to\theta_j+\alpha_j$ for independent $\alpha_j$, one can investigate the corresponding wave function overlap between a pair of ground states $\langle G|G'\rangle$ differing by these phases.
+We operate in the infinite volume limit and use a particular prescription to define these states by utilizing the position space kernel and regulating the UV modes.
+We show that this overlap vanishes for most pairs of rotations, including $\theta_j\to\theta_j+m_j\,\epsilon$, where $m_j$ is the mass of each species, while it is unchanged under the transformation $\theta_j\to\theta_j+q_j\,\epsilon$, where $q_j$ is the charge of each species.
+We explain that this is consistent with the distinction between a superfluid, in which there is a non-trivial conserved number, and the superconductor, in which the electric field and conserved charge is screened, while it is compatible with a non-zero order parameter in both cases.
+Moreover, we find that this bulk ground state wave function overlap directly reflects the Goldstone boson structure of the effective theory and provides a useful diagnostic of its physical phase.